alpmarangoz/thesis-work/robotarm_simulation/README.md

 * _plotlab.m_: Interactive figure plotter that works on Simulink's simulation log files.
 The parameters should be logged during the simulation for them to appear in the interactive plot figure.
 It is an earlier version of the simplotter tool developed vy Arda Aksu (https://www.mathworks.com/matlabcentral/fileexchange/35827-simplotter-plot-tool-for-simulink-log-outputs).
 * _twolinkplot.m_: Dynamic animation for two-link robotic manipulator.
 It is run by Simulink blocks, if it is enabled from the main file, through "visualFlag" parameter.
-* _postVisualization.m: Re-animates two-link robotic manipulator simulation results.
+* _postVisualization.m_: Re-animates two-link robotic manipulator simulation results.
 It can be run, while the sim results are present in the Matlab Workspace.